Army Child, Youth, & School Services Lawsuit

 The Army responded to the Amended Complaint with a Motion to Dismiss, arguing that neither the Association nor its co-plaintiff, M.W., have the right to bring the lawsuit (under the legal requirement of “standing”) and that even if we did, we had not stated enough facts to show a plausible case of discrimination.
 We opposed this motion, but the Court granted it on the grounds that the Association and M.W. did not have standing.
 The Court did not rule on the question of whether discrimination occurred.

 In 2018, the Association appealed the decision to the U.S. Court of Appeals for the Ninth Circuit.
 32 organizations filed friend of the court briefs to indicate their support and agreement that the Association is the appropriate party to advocate for affected Army families and that Association member families have been injured by the Army.
 This page will be updated with case documents and other important information as they become available.
-For the official press release regarding the lawsuit, visit the Newsroom.

 Army Child, Youth & School Services lawsuit documents